ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] refactor css document to match actual content
 [ ] break out auth factory and controller in app.js
 [ ] update controller names to fit descriptions
+[ ] break out queen into one rootScope instead of having multiple instances